rejwan052/smallExamples/README.md

-# about 85 self written projects to describe complete spring functionality.
+# about 85 small projects to explain complete spring MVC, Security functionality.